ngyiuwai/PolyU-COMP5311-PoW-Blockchain-in-Centralized-Network/README.md

+# Project Blockchain:
-# Project Blockchain - Mining in Centralized Network using PoW
+# Mining in Centralized Network using PoW

 This is a simple project to demonstration the Proof of Work Algorithm in Bitcoin, which is the most well-known blockchain, under a centralized network.
 Please read the pdf for details.